Why Investing Matters for US Households

 Why the Gap Exists (Risk Premium Mechanics)

-Why this matters: you're not gambling when you buy diversified equities.
+You're not gambling when you buy diversified equities.
 You're accepting volatility (annual returns swinging from -37% in 2008 to +32% in 2013) in exchange for systematic outperformance over decades.
-Volatility is the price, not the problem.
+Volatility is the price of admission, not the problem.

 Compound Interest (The Wealth Accelerator)

-The formula: FV = PV × (1 + r)^n, where r is the annual return and n is years.
 A 7% real return (10% nominal minus 3% inflation) doubles your purchasing power every 10 years.
-Over 40 years (a typical working career), money compounds 16-fold in real terms.
+Over a 40-year career, money compounds 16-fold in real terms.

 Tax-Advantaged Compounding (IRA and 401(k) Mechanics)

-Taxable accounts face annual tax drag (taxes on dividends, interest, capital gains distributions).
+Taxable accounts face annual tax drag on dividends, interest, and capital gains.
 Tax-deferred accounts (traditional IRA, 401(k)) allow full compounding without annual withdrawals for taxes.
-Roth IRAs compound tax-free forever (no taxes on qualified withdrawals after age 59.5).
+Roth IRAs compound tax-free permanently.

 What Investing Actually Funds (Retirement Math)

-Retirement planning exposes the necessity of investing.
-Social Security replaces 30-40% of pre-retirement income for median earners (less for high earners due to benefit caps).8 You need portfolio income to bridge the gap.
+Social Security replaces 30-40% of pre-retirement income for median earners (less for high earners due to benefit caps), according to the Social Security Administration.8 You need portfolio income to bridge the gap.

-The standard withdrawal rule: 4% annually from a diversified portfolio (60% stocks, 40% bonds) historically sustains retirees for 30+ years without depleting principal.9 To generate $40,000 per year, you need a $1,000,000 portfolio.
-To build $1,000,000 from zero over 35 years at 8% returns requires monthly contributions of $860—achievable for median households, but only through consistent equity investing.
+Financial planner William Bengen's landmark 1994 research established the 4% withdrawal rule: drawing 4% annually from a diversified 60/40 portfolio historically sustains retirees for 30+ years.9 To generate $40,000 per year, you need a $1,000,000 portfolio.
+Building that from zero over 35 years at 8% returns requires $860/month -- achievable through consistent equity investing.

 Real Returns vs Nominal Returns (Inflation's Tax)